Could You Have an Antisocial Personality? Let’s Find Out

 How Common Is ASPD?

 Antisocial Personality Disorder affects about 1% to 4% of the general population.
 That’s roughly one in every twenty-five people.
-Surprisingly common, right?
+Surprisingly common, isn’t it?

 Men are diagnosed with ASPD three to five times more often than women.
 Researchers have also found that up to 50% of prison inmates meet the criteria for the disorder.